NikhilSalvi12/Tally-file-handling/README.md

 # Objective:
 1. create a response spreadsheet for all the transactions where the voucher type is “Receipt”.
 In the requested format.

+will be changing the program for dynamic processing.